chrisohaver/conditional/README.md

 }
 ```

-## Pluggable _forward_ Policy
+## Conditional _forward_ Policy

-Requires policy-pluggable _forward_ plugin (https://github.com/chrisohaver/coredns/tree/fwd-poliplug).
+These options define an expression based forward policy that can be used by the policy-pluggable _forward_ plugin.
-These options define a forward policy that can be used by the policy-pluggable _forward_ plugin.
+This requires policy-pluggable _forward_ plugin (https://github.com/chrisohaver/coredns/tree/fwd-poliplug).

 ### Syntax
 ```